 Taking a hormone test isn’t that hard.
 But interpreting the results can be a bit of a challenge.
-While analyzing results is different for each person because of each individual’s unique body and hormone levels, here are some general tips that could help you understand the next steps to take.
+While analyzing results is different for each person because of each individual’s unique body and hormone levels, here are some general tips that could help you understand the next steps to take. if you need to know more about what is hormonal testing

 General tips taking a hormone test